yynickel/hotspots/README.md

 night out and hit all the hottest locales in the city with our informative line chart plotting out at which points in their night their stops will be the busiest.

-A boilerplate project for anyone interested in making a project that uses React and Rails.

-Note!
-This boilerplate has _no fluff_!
-That means that there's nothing set up for you to do authentication stuff, there's no Redux stuff, and there's no React Router stuff.

-The main important bit is that the React project has `proxy` set to `localhost:3001` in the `package.json` file.
-Take a look!

 ## Features

 On the front page, users are greeted with slides showing